aljoxo/Arisen/README.md

 ## FAQ

 #### Q: Should I be worried about the Form 43 Error in MO2?
 A: The ["Form 43" warning](https://cdn.discordapp.com/attachments/853785456609329174/1018924398461337731/unknown.png) in the notifications section in the top right of MO2 is completely normal and can be safely ignored.
-If you want to resave the `.esp`s in the CK to make them be form 44, feel free, it shouldn't break anything.
+It is a result of Distar not flagging ADXP as the correct Form and because it does not cause any issues, it was ignored.

+#### Q: I leveled up but didn't get any perk points. / How do I get perk points?
+A: Read the [Progression Section](https://github.com/aljoxo/Arisen/blob/main/Documentation/Gameplay%20Guide.md#progression) of the Gameplay Guide.
+You do not get Perks the traditional way in Arisen.

 #### Q: How do I change the bodyslide on my character/on NPCs?
 A: The list uses [AutoBody](https://www.nexusmods.com/skyrimspecialedition/mods/61321) instead of [OBody](https://www.nexusmods.com/skyrimspecialedition/mods/51084) to handle Bodyslide distributions and morphs.
 By default the keybind to open the AutoBody menu is `;`, but it can be changed in the AutoBody MCM menu.